yaoxishi/Problem-Set-2/README.md

-# Problem-Set-2
+# Problem Set 2

-_Remember to submit a single rendered PDF or HTML file (either from .Rmd or a Jupyter Notebook) via GitHub by Saturday at 12 noon._
+_Remember to submit a single rendered PDF or HTML file (either from .Rmd or a Jupyter Notebook) via GitHub by **Saturday at 12 noon.**_

 ### Computation